firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q3-JUL/2019-08-27-for-what-dignity-remains.md

 ----

 I don't go to funerals.
 I have no need to see the results of my labor.
 No need to see the dead strangers that cross my table laid to rest.
+But my father's funeral....

-But my father's funeral ... that I cannot miss.
+That I cannot miss.

 I stand in the back, as far away from the casket and the crowds as possible.
 I watch as mourners — and yes, to my surprise, there are a number of mourners — lay their hands on his chest to pay their final respects.